apple/FHIRModels/README.md

 [Swift Package Manager][spm] is the recommended way to add FHIRModels to your project:

-1. In Xcode 11 and newer, go to “File” » “Swift Package Management” » “Add Package Dependency...”
+1. In Xcode 11 and newer, go to “File” » “Add Package Dependencies...”
 2. Search for “FHIRModels” in the panel that comes up or paste the full URL to the GitHub repository, then select the package
 3. Pick the versioning that best works for you (usually the current version and “up to next major”)
 4. In order to update the dependency, periodically select “Update to Latest Package Versions” from Xcode's “File” » ”Packages” menu